 One of the most costly examples is when employees decide they need emergency medical attention rather than urgent care.
 Employees may assume the ER should be their first stop when it comes to especially painful aches and injuries; however, simply walking through the doors of the emergency room can cost anywhere from $500 to $3,000.
 Urgent care centers are a more cost-effective alternative to receiving the same care.
 Additionally, walk-in clinics located in drug stores and grocery stores can provide many of the same services at convenient hours.

-Many employees may not realize how many alternative resources are in your community.
-Compile a handy list of in-network facilities who can perform many of the same services as hospitals, and keep it somewhere employees can refer to it.
+Employees may not realize how many alternative resources are in your community.
+Compile a handy list of in-network facilities that can perform many of the same services as hospitals, and keep it somewhere employees can refer to it.

 Encourage Employees to See In-Network Providers

 Seeing an in-network provider isn’t an alternative method of care, and yet many people don’t even realize they’re seeing a more expensive provider.
 Some may simply prefer to continue seeing a trusted provider, while others may not even be looking for providers in their network—or even know how to search.

 Encouraging employees to see in-network providers is the most cost-effective option for employees and employers.
 Employees enjoy the benefits and discounts providers negotiated to be part of the healthcare plan’s network.
 This could include bundled services: a convenient, single payment for all treatments related to a specific illness, condition or medical event (as opposed to fee-for-service).
 Employers save when their employees are smart consumers—and those savings get passed on to the employee.
 Everyone wins.

 To help employees stay in-network, place a link to your health insurance’s Find a Provider page on the staff Intranet or in another easily accessible location.

 Create a Workforce of Savvy Healthcare Consumers